particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### BLE (Bluetooth LE)

-- Bluetooth LE (BLE 5.0) is supported on B Series SoM but not the Electron.
+- Bluetooth LE (BLE 5.0) is supported on B-Series SoM but not the Electron.

 ### NFC tag

-- NFC tag mode is supported on the B Series SoM but not the Electron.
+- NFC tag mode is supported on the B-Series SoM but not the Electron.

 ### GPIO

-There are fewer available GPIO pins on the B Series SoM than the Electron.
+There are fewer available GPIO pins on the B-Series SoM than the Electron.
 If you need a large number of GPIO pins, an external GPIO expander connected by I2C or SPI is a good option.

 {{!-- BEGIN do not edit content below, it is automatically generated adfc129f-947d-4e22-b703-a6710d77a5a3 --}}